Hanuwa/TeraTermUI_Dev/README.md

 # Convert from .py to .exe
-We convert the application to an executable using Nuitka, which is a library that basically coverts your python code into C then it compiles and bundles your application together and makes the .py file into an executable, it's a really good tool and it even increases the performance of some tasks. https://github.com/Nuitka/Nuitka
+We convert the application to an executable using Nuitka, which is a library that basically coverts your python code into C then it compiles and bundles your application together and makes the .py file into an executable **(C compiler required)**, it's a really good tool and it even increases the performance of some tasks. https://github.com/Nuitka/Nuitka